va loan network white logo

 Deep Dive: What Underwriters Verify

-• Conservative estimates for taxes, insurance, and utilities to avoid last‑minute DTI surprises.
+• Conservative budgets for taxes/insurance/utilities to avoid DTI surprises.

 5. VA Jumbo and High‑Balance VA Loans

-• With full entitlement, VA does not publish a fixed national maximum, but lenders set their own risk thresholds.
-With partial entitlement, county limits still matter.
-At higher loan amounts, overlays tighten on reserves, documentation, and ratios.
-Shopping offers across multiple VA lenders is mandatory if you care about long‑term cost.
+• With full entitlement, VA doesn’t publish a fixed cap—but lenders still set risk thresholds.
+At higher balances, overlays tighten on reserves, documentation, ratios, and appraisal review layers.

 Jumbo VA Loan Guide